CprimeLearningLabs/terraform-azure-intro/labs/lab-5.2-Module_Create/lab5.2-creating_a_module.md

 ## Preparation

-If you did not complete lab 5.1, you can simply copy the code from that lab (and do terraform apply) as the starting point for this lab.
+If you did not complete lab 5.1, you can simply copy the solution code from that lab (and do terraform apply) as the starting point for this lab.

 ## Lab